Where to Eat in Roma Norte, Mexico City: Best Casual Eats

 My favorite one is the Mexican hot chocolate, which is much lighter and fluffier in consistency than the typical Spanish one.
 It’s perfect to drink straight from the cup, while still being sweet enough to dip your churro in.

-Wandering the streets of the beautiful Roma Norte neighborhood is a must when visiting Mexico City.
+Wandering the picturesque streets, exploring its cafes, and diving into the foodie scene of the vibrant Roma Norte neighborhood is a must when visiting Mexico City.

 Which spot is at the top of your list of places you want to eat in Roma Norte, and why is it Romaquil?
 Seriously, you have to try it!